ray-project/ray/doc/source/cluster/key-concepts.rst

 :ref:`cluster config file<cluster-config>`.
 In particular, if the resource demands of the Ray workload exceed the current capacity of the cluster, the autoscaler will try to add nodes.
 Conversely, if a node is idle for long enough, the autoscaler will remove it from the cluster.
+To learn more about autoscaling, refer to the :ref:`Ray cluster deployment guide<deployment-guide-autoscaler>`.

 Ray Client
 ----------